Connect with others who understand.

 Antibiotics

 If scratching itchy skin has led to open sores or wounds, your doctor may prescribe antibiotics to prevent or treat bacterial infection.
-Your doctor may take a culture sample to see if any bacteria are growing on the skin.
+Your care team may take a culture sample to see if any bacteria are growing on the skin.

 Phototherapy

 Phototherapy — also known as light therapy — is an effective treatment for atopic dermatitis.
-About 70 percent of people with eczema experience temporary or complete remission with phototherapy.
-The treatment works by repeatedly exposing affected skin to ultraviolet radiation — from natural sunlight or artificial light — to slow down or suppress inflammatory activity that causes flares.
+Light therapy for eczema works by repeatedly exposing affected skin to ultraviolet radiation — from natural sunlight or artificial light.
+This slows or suppresses inflammatory activity that causes flares.

-The genitals are typically covered up during routine phototherapy sessions.
-However, researchers have found that one type of phototherapy, narrow band UVB therapy, can help improve scrotal eczema, in particular.
+The genitals are typically covered during routine phototherapy sessions.
+But researchers have found that one type of phototherapy, narrow band UVB therapy, may help improve scrotal dermatitis.

 Avoiding Triggers